uaanchorage/GSoC/README.md

 Please refer to the [contributor guidelines](/CONTRIBUTOR-GUIDE.md) for more details on how to apply and a standard template for the application.
 Please carefully review this [introductory presentation on GSoC](https://pradeeban.github.io/projects/), especially if you are new to GSoC and need some pointers/help on getting started.

+The ideal way to contact the mentors is to use the Discussion Forums listed under each project idea.
+If you would like to introduce yourself, post them [here](https://github.com/uaanchorage/GSoC/discussions/1).
+If you have questions beyond the general introduction, you can also start a [separate thread](https://github.com/uaanchorage/GSoC/discussions/).
+Please use these discussion forums rather than individual private emails, to boost the open source environment.

 # List of Ideas
 **[1] Making ZeroMQ a first-class feature of concore.**

 **Mentors:** Mark Arnold (markgarnold -at- yahoo.com) and Pradeeban Kathiravelu (pkathiravelu -at- alaska.edu)